gabesmed/ember-leaflet/README.md

 # EmberLeaflet [![Build Status](https://secure.travis-ci.org/gabesmed/ember-leaflet.png?branch=master)](http://travis-ci.org/gabesmed/ember-leaflet)

-Ember + Leaflet = Fun with maps!
+## Ember + Leaflet = Fun with maps!

-This is a work in progress.
-More tests and functionality coming soon.
-See docs and examples at [the github page](http://gabesmed.github.io/ember-leaflet/).
+EmberLeaflet aims to make working with Leaflet layers in your Ember app as easy and composable as DOM views are with Ember's View classes.

+Wherever possible, the design is analogous to Ember's View, CollectionView and ContainerView architecture.
+EmberLeaflet provides functionality for maps, tile layers, markers, polylines and geometry, popups, and is extensible to include any other Leaflet functionality you might desire.

 ## Usage